Model Higgs bundles in exceptional components of the $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-character variety

-By analogy to the terminology introduced by O. Guichard and A. Wienhard in their construction of hybrid representations, we call the polystable Higgs bundles corresponding to such exact solutions \emph{hybrid}.
-The construction can have wider applicability in obtaining particular points in components of moduli of Higgs bundles.
+In analogy with the terminology introduced by O. Guichard and A. Wienhard in their construction of hybrid representations, we call the polystable Higgs bundles corresponding to such exact solutions \emph{hybrid}.
+The construction can have wider applicability in obtaining particular points in moduli spaces of polystable $G$-Higgs bundles.
 As an application, we construct here Higgs bundles corresponding to Zariski dense representations into $\text{Sp(4}\text{,}\mathbb{R}\text{)}$.
 For this purpose, we look at how the Higgs bundle topological invariants behave under the complex connected sum operation.
 We first show the following: